revloc02/dndMarkdown/colver-5e-homebrew.md

 Removing the automatic full heal introduces more grit into the game.
 Characters should weigh the lasting consequences of their decisions rather than simply surviving the day and waking up fresh.
 Hit Dice at the start of a day represent all the natural healing and vitality available — regardless of how long the rest was.

 *__Example:__ Wyndra the Wily Wizard is 5th level with 5d6 Hit Dice, all currently available.
-The party has just survived a few rough encounters and is taking a short rest while Alice tends to wounds.
+The party has just survived a few rough encounters and is taking a short rest while Alysha tends to wounds.
 At the end of the rest, Wyndra the Wily spends a Hit Die (1HD+CON) to regain hit points.
 The roll is low, so she spends another — much better.
 She heads into the next encounter feeling more confident, with two spent Hit Dice and three remaining.
 If the next fight goes smoothly, she plans to spend those final three during her long rest.*

 <div class='descriptive'>